wp-plugins/capability-manager-enhanced/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 == Changelog ==

+= 1.5.6 =
+  * Fixed : Correct some irregularities in CME admin menu item display

+= 1.5.5 =
+  * Fixed : User editing was improperly blocked in some cases

+= 1.5.4 =
+  * Fixed : Non-administrators' user editing capabilities were blocked if Press Permit Core was also active
+  * Fixed : Non-administrators could not edit other users with their role (define constant CME_LEGACY_USER_EDIT_FILTER to retain previous behavior)
+  * Fixed : Non-administrators could not assign their role to other users (define constant CME_LEGACY_USER_EDIT_FILTER to retain previous behavior)
+  * Lang : Changed text domain for language pack conformance

 = 1.5.3 =
   * Fixed : On single-site installations, non-Administrators with delete_users capability could give new users an Administrator role (since 1.5.2)